The Difference Between Trading and Investing

 Here’s an example.
 You could buy and hold a stock for 30 years and benefit from the company's earnings growth.
 Or you could buy and sell a stock within a day to profit from its price fluctuations during the day.

-Both approaches aim to buy-low-sell-high, but they differ in their source of returns.
+Both approaches aim to buy-low-sell-high, but the difference between trading vs investing lies in their source of returns.
 Investors source their returns from the fundamental growth of an asset, and traders from the rise and fall of an asset’s price based on supply and demand.

 And if a trader makes a significant loss on an investment, they might prefer to sell the investment to hedge against further losses instead of riding out its price fluctuations over the long term.